 Drink at least

 eight glasses of water daily.
-Drinking keeps your mouth busy, and downing a glass before a meal helps prevent overeating.
-Staying hydrated helps with the cigarette cravings and withdrawal symptoms too!
+Drinking keeps your mouth busy, and staying hydrated helps with the cigarette cravings and withdrawal symptoms too!

 physical activity — just 30 minutes a day for five days a week can do wonders for your weight and health!
 If you are overweight, now would be a great time to start losing weight for the health benefits too.